fkemeth/classify_chimeras/README.md

 F.P.
 Kemeth et al.
 (http://dx.doi.org/10.1063/1.4959804)

-if you us this package for publications.
+if you use this package for publications.